| (1) The fulcrum. Management at our local swimming pool claims there is a risk

 are advising us so we can advise them.
 Talk about going around

+in circles!!
 (2) The last U.S. Diving Safety course for coaches.
 Although

 the personnel who gave the course did an excellent job , I